Pricacy Policy

 Data Quality and Accuracy

-All SWOOP data is sourced from the customer’s Yammer, Microsoft Teams or Workplace instances.
-Any update in the customer Yammer, Teams or Workplace system is automatically replicated in the SWOOP system.
+All SWOOP data is sourced from the customer’s communication and collaboration platforms.
 Customers can choose to add or remove additional user attribute data to SWOOP.

-Data subject access requests for accessing, changing or removing personal information must be handled by the Customer and applied in the Customer’s own Yammer, Teams or Workplace system.
+Data subject access requests for accessing, changing or removing personal information must be handled by the Customer.
 Any requests received by SWOOP will be referred to the Customer

-It is the responsibility of the Customer to update any data inaccuracies in the source Yammer/Workplace and/or to update any user attribute data provided to SWOOP.
+It is the responsibility of the Customer to update any data inaccuracies in the source platform to update any user attribute data provided to SWOOP.

 Data Retention